ArchiScript/TOXIN/README.md

 import { Pagination } from "/src/components/plugins/pagination/Pagination";
 import paginationDataFetcher from "../../components/plugins/pagination/Pagination";
 ```
-To make a pagination instance the pagination and data containers classes has to be selected and passed as arguments alone with the mode (wich can be any other than "test" in case of real data fetching) to the constructor:
+To make a pagination instance, the pagination and data container classes have to be selected and passed as arguments alone with the mode (which can be any other than "test" in the case of real data fetching) to the constructor:

 ```JS
 const $roomSearchEl = document.querySelector(